 When a hurricane is heading in your direction, you have two options: evacuate immediately or shelter in place.
 Most people will make this decision based on what local authorities recommend.

-LifeSecure’s rule of thumb is “When in doubt, get out.”
+LifeSecure’s rule is “When in doubt, get out.”
 If you’re unsure how hard the hurricane will hit your area or if it will avoid it altogether, it’s better to be safe than sorry and evacuate just in case.

 Many have lost their lives by staying in unsafe shelters when they would have survived had they evacuated.
 Our advice: if you are going to evacuate, evacuate early.

-Hurricane Safety Tips for 2024
+Hurricane Safety Tips for 2025

 Beyond a hurricane preparedness checklist, you should know some basic hurricane safety tips to protect you and your family from incoming storms.
 These recommendations range from creating an evacuation plan to protecting important documents.